DETRs with Collaborative Hybrid Assignments Training: Experiments

+\textbf{Should the added heads be different?} Collaborative training with two ATSS heads (49.2\% AP) still improves the model with one ATSS head (48.7\% AP) as ATSS is complementary to the DETR head in our analysis.
+Besides, introducing a diverse and complementary auxiliary head rather than the same one as the original head, \eg, Faster-RCNN, can bring better gains (49.5\% AP).
+Note that this is \textit{not contradictory} to above conclusion; instead, we can obtain the best performance with \textit{few different heads} ($K\leq2$) as the conflicts are insignificant, but we are faced with severe conflicts when using \textit{many different heads} ($K>3$).

 \textbf{The effect of each component.} We perform a component-wise ablation to thoroughly analyze the effect of each component in Table \ref{tab:component}.
-Simply incorporating an auxiliary head after the encoder yields significant gains, since the dense spatial supervision enables the encoder features more discriminative.
-Alternatively, introducing the customized positive queries into the decoder contributes remarkably to the final results, while improving the training efficiency of the one-to-one set matching.
-In summary, we observe the overall improvements stem from two aspects, which include more discriminative features for the encoder and more efficient attention learning for the decoder.
+Incorporating the auxiliary head yields significant gains since the dense spatial supervision enables the encoder features more discriminative.
+Alternatively, introducing customized positive queries also contributes remarkably to the final results, while improving the training efficiency of the one-to-one set matching.
+Both techniques can accelerate convergence and improve performance.
+In summary, we observe the overall improvements stem from more discriminative features for the encoder and more efficient attention learning for the decoder.

 \textbf{Comparisons to the longer training schedule.} As presented in Table \ref{tab:longer_schedule}, we find Deformable-DETR can not benefit from longer training as the performance saturates.
 On the contrary, $\mathcal{C}$o-DETR greatly accelerates the convergence as well as increasing the peak performance.